Nodeclipse/nodeclipse-blog/Blog.md

 		</natures>
 	</projectDescription>

-This one configuration can can produce beautiful picture, see below, but **Unfortunately it fails after packages download into <code>node_modules</code>.**
+This one configuration below can produce beautiful picture, see below, but **Unfortunately it fails after packages download into <code>node_modules</code>.**

 	<?xml version="1.0" encoding="UTF-8"?>